dhall-lang/dhall-lang/standard/semantics.md

 Record types are "anonymous", meaning that they are uniquely defined by the names and types of their fields and the order of fields does not matter:

+A record can either store term-level values and functions:

     ─────────────
     Γ ⊢ {} : Type